School of Labor and Employment Relations Climate Jobs Institute

 • Strengthen regional engagement between employers and workforce organizations.

-• Focus training on cross-cutting construction skills.
+• Focus training on cross-cutting skills.

 • Align curricula with employer needs and emerging technologies.